Part 1: Understanding values in journalism

 What this looks like

-• You think of your work as 'reporting the facts' and your professional identity is built around being an 'objective observer'
+• You tend to think of your work as 'reporting the facts' and your professional identity is built around being an 'objective observer'

-• You haven't thought much about values – your own, your organisation's, or those embedded in professional norms
+• You have not thought much about values – your own, your organisation's, or those embedded in professional norms

-• You haven't noticed consistent patterns in how your coverage foregrounds certain values over others
+• You are not aware of patterns in how your coverage foregrounds certain values over others and the impact that this has on mainstream culture

 Stage 1 in practice

 A story about a new housing development quotes the local council, a property developer and an economist, noting that average house prices are expected to rise 8% following the build.
-A family on the housing waiting list appears in paragraph 10 as a 'human interest' angle.
-Nobody made a conscious choice to frame housing as an asset class – it reflects how housing stories have been written for decades.
+A family on the housing waiting list, who have been in temporary accommodation for two years, appears in paragraph 10 as a 'human interest' angle.
+Nobody made a conscious choice to frame housing as an asset class.
+It reflects how housing stories have been written for decades.
+But the cumulative effect is to suggest that its primary purpose is wealth generation, not shelter, community or the right to a stable home.
+This isn't an argument against economic information, it's an argument against economic framing as the default organising logic.

 Moving to Stage 2 – start asking